Publishing a report for Justice Canada on behalf of Voice Found

 Finding Our Voices

-A qualitative study of sex trafficking survivors’ from entrance to exit
+A qualitative study of human sex trafficking survivors’ from entrance to exit

 Voice Found

 Voice Found is an Ottawa-based charity that serves individuals who may be at risk of, who have been, or who are being trafficked for sex.
-They hired me to author a unique report detailing the lives of twenty-two survivors of sex trafficking at the time of first being trafficked, during trafficking, their experiences as they exited, and their lives after exiting.
+I authored a report detailing the lives of twenty-two (22) survivors of sex trafficking at the time of first being trafficked, during trafficking, as they exited, and after exiting.

-Justice Canada provided funding to several organisations across Canada who deliver support services to sex workers.
-The recipients of this funding provided community-based research to increase Justice Canada’s understanding of why people become involved in the sex trade and why they did or did not want to attempt to exit it.
+Justice Canada funded organizations across Canada delivering support services to sex workers and sought community-based research to increase understanding of why people become involved in the sex trade and why they did or did not want to attempt to exit it.

-Although, Voice Found received this funding, human sex trafficking differs greatly from sex work.
-As a Registered Social Worker with a strong trauma-informed background and experience working in support services for this population, I was entrusted to amplify and honour the lived experiences of these survivors, and to highlight the unique nature of sex trafficking survivors within the broader category of sex work.
+Although Voice Found received this funding, human sex trafficking differs greatly from sex work.
+I was entrusted to amplify and honour the lived experiences of these survivors, and to highlight the unique nature of sex trafficking survivors within the broader category of sex work.

 Challenge